 Ever contemplated if you should visit a sauna or a steam room?
 Which of the two could be better?
-Saunas or steam rooms have important health benefits and are definitely worth a try.
-They boost immunity, cleanse your skin, and offer other important benefits.
+Saunas or steam rooms have important health implications and are definitely worth a try.
+They can boost immunity, clean your skin, and offer other important health benefits.

 Here, we discuss the important benefits of saunas, how they compare with steam rooms, and any potential side effects you must be wary about.
 Keep reading.

 What Is A Sauna?

 Saunas can be classified as a form of therapy called thermotherapy stemming from more ancient forms known as geothermal therapy.
 The latter has been around for thousands of years, leading to the traditional Finnish saunas, which are examples of one of the most studied ones to date.

 Saunas generally involve periodic exposures of about 5 to 20 minutes each at 80°C to 100°C with dry air.
 The humidity changes, starting at 10%, then to 20% scattered with periodic increases of more humidity, as water is thrown over heated rocks.

 IR saunas are simple.
 They use infrared light and run at lower temperatures of (around 50°C to 60°C), but they are more powerful.
 Their exposure time is the same as a traditional Finnish sauna, but the wavelengths of the IR light change at different intervals.